Olevcas/GeoidalHeights/README.md

 In this project, I attempt to calculate the geoidal heights in different points, by using gravimetric models and measurements.

+## Recommended python version

+For this project, I used Python 3.11.3 in my virtual enviroment.
+I am not exactly sure how different python versions will affect the program, but I recommend using the same version as mine.

 ## Installing conda on mac

 In order to use PyGMT (the library used for visualization of the data), you need to install conda.
 Conda is an open-source, cross-platform, package manager that is needed to install python packages.